GilOliveira/schemadotorg/modules/schemadotorg_jsonapi/README.md

 - Enter fields that should default to enabled.
 - Enter path prefixes to prepended to a Schema.org JSON:API resource.
 - Disable/enable Schema.org JSON:API requirements checking.
+- Displays message that corresponding JSON:API resource overwrite was created.

 FAQ